natcap/invest.users-guide/source/habitat_risk_assessment.rst

 + **RECOVERY_<habitat>.tif**
   A raster file depicting the resilience or recovery potential for the given habitat or species for each cell.
-Recovery potential is based on natural mortality rate, recruitment rate, age at maturity/recovery time and connectivity, though these can be altered by the user on the criteria table.
+Recovery potential is based on natural mortality rate, recruitment rate, age at maturity/recovery time, and connectivity, though these can be altered by the user on the criteria table.
   Recovery potential is useful to those who are interested in identifying areas where habitats or species are more resilient to human stressors, and